ifyonyekpe/awsterraformconfigurations/README.md

-# awsterraformconfigurations
+# Sample IaC configuration for AWS using Terraform
-A collection of terraform configuration modules for AWS.
+This repository contains sample configurations for AWS IAC deployment.